Informational Links & Pages on the left

 Welcome.
 My name is David and I created this website in 2009 to chronicle my experience, observations, and opinions, as I travel through life with damage received after having an adverse event to a Fluoroquinolone (FQ) antibiotic, Levaquin.
 This blog is the oldest surviving and thriving Fluoroquinolone blog and unfortunately still active in 2022.
 It is a true grass root’s project designed to advocate, educate, inform and be the impetus for further research.

-This website is dedicated to the thousands each year who become chronically affected and disabled by these prescription drugs.
-This supposed “safe” class of antibiotics are given out in hundreds and thousands of prescriptions daily around the world for routine needs.
-Unbeknownst to many, these drugs can cause horrific adverse events that can disable the most healthy of individuals creating long lasting injuries.
-These adverse events are considered statistically insignificant by drug companies and the FDA, even though their rate of occurrence is fairly high.
+This website is dedicated to the thousands each year who become chronically impacted and disabled by this entire family of prescription drugs.
+This supposed “safe” class of antibiotics are given out in hundreds and thousands of prescriptions daily around the world.
+Unbeknownst to most, these drugs can cause horrific adverse events that can disable the most healthy of individuals creating long lasting injuries.
+These adverse events, which can happen immediately or appear long after stopping the medication, are considered statistically insignificant by drug companies and the FDA, even though their rate of occurrence is very high.

-Join me as a blog about research, advocacy, and living life after the FQs.
-I collect stats on those who are chronically suffering after taking FQ’s.
-If you are new to this plight, please use caution when treading the Internet waters, the information can be overwhelming, opinions vary, and emotions run high.
-Unfortunately, like many other Internet communities, there are strong inter-community politics and camps of ideas which should be also approached lightly by the newcomer.
+Join me as a blog about research, advocacy, and living life after Levaquin.
+I love to collect wisdom from those who are chronically suffering after taking FQ’s.
+If you are new to this plight, please use caution when treading the Internet waters, the information about FQ toxicity can be overwhelming, opinions vary, there is a lot of misinformation, snake-oil peddlers, and emotions that run high.
+Unfortunately, like many other Internet communities, there are strong inter-community politics and camps of ideas which should also be also approached lightly by the newcomer (especially on social media).
 Having said that, those that are in true need of help and are seeking honest answers to their plight can usually find some form of solace.